vmware-archive/bosh-deployment-resource/README.md

 This will upload any given stemcells and releases, lock them down in the deployment manifest and then deploy.

+If the manifest does not specify a `director_uuid`, it will be filled in with the UUID returned by the targeted director.

 #### Parameters

 * `manifest`: *Required.* Path to a BOSH deployment manifest file.